danieljsj/garage-browserify-angularfire/README.md

-# AngularJS Skill Showcase
+# AngularJS Skill Garage

-The objective of this test is to showcase your AngularJS knowledge by building a simple, single-page application.
+The objective of this test is to garage your AngularJS knowledge by building a simple, single-page application.
 The parameters of this test will be fairly open-ended, with a few specific requirements to demonstrate your Javascript prowess.